-Our major enrolment period occurs between early May and late July, when applications are received, interviews conducted and places offered.
+Our major enrolment period occurs between late April and late July, when applications are received, interviews conducted and places offered.

 Our handbook is the first place to start!

 Download here, or as part of the complete enrolment pack further below.

 Take a tour

 We usually run these most Thursdays in terms two to four, from 9 – 10.45am.
 However, these have been cancelled due to COVID-19 response guidelines until further notice.

 Each pack contains multiple documents.
 It downloads as an ‘Archive.zip’ file.

 Which year level is relevant to your family?